sgmlguru/xproc-batch/README.md

 Leave out the `--input sch=...` line and you don't have to include a Schematron file.
 Similarly, leave out `xspec-manifest-uri=...` and you don't have to include an XSpec manifest file.

+### Input and Output

+The XProc 1.0 implementation tended to assume an input directory `$PROJECT/sources` and place its output in `$PROJECT/tmp` subfolders.
+Neither is necessary, strictly speaking, as you can simply edit the calling shell script to what you want.

-The XProc script will generate an output structure like so:
+Anyway, by default XProc Batch will generate an output structure like so:

 ```
 projects/colleges